 \section{Introduction}

 The discovery of the Higgs boson~\cite{Aad_2012,Chatrchyan_2012} completed the spectrum of the standard model (SM).
-Furthermore, all available experimental data seem to confirm the SM predictions for its interactions so far, and bounds on masses of particles beyond the SM spectrum have settled above the TeV scale.
+Furthermore, all available experimental data seem to confirm so far the SM predictions for its interactions, and bounds on masses of particles beyond the SM spectrum have settled mostly above the TeV scale~\cite{Yuan:2020fyf}.
 Thus, despite its many shortcomings, it appears that the SM has been confirmed at this energy scale.
 On the other hand, this may not be completely surprising since most of the problems or failures of the theory could be solved at much higher energies.
 Such is the case, for instance, with the origin of flavor or neutrino masses.
-For example, other problems, such as dark matter, can be addressed by sectors that are either very weakly coupled, very light, or both, resulting in not such stringent bounds from particle physics at the TeV scale.
+Other problems, such as dark matter, for example, can be addressed by sectors that are either very weakly coupled, very light or both, resulting in not so stringent bounds from particle physics at the TeV scale.
 Traditionally, the hierarchy problem has been pointed out as the one suggesting new physics at energies just above the weak scale.
 The tuning in the scalar mass squared growths quadratically with the scale of new physics, the SM cutoff.
 With some notable exceptions, most extensions of the SM designed to solve the hierarchy problem are becoming fine-tuned due to the experimental bounds from searches at the LHC.
-This is the case, for instance, for supersymmetric extensions and most composite Higgs models since both would imply the existence of new particles, the masses of which are significantly constrained by LHC data.
-These bounds on new resonances suggest that future tests of these and other extensions of the SM will come from precision measurements of the SM couplings at higher luminosities, particularly once the high luminosity LHC (HL-LHC) starts taking data.
+This is the case, for instance, for supersymmetric extensions as well as most composite Higgs models since both would imply the existence of new particles the masses of which are significantly constrained by LHC data.
+These bounds on new resonances sugest that future tests of these and other extensions of the SM will come from precision measurements of the SM couplings at higher luminosities, particularly once the high luminosity LHC (HL-LHC) starts taking data.